Chipperfield: Description

 Perhaps the most significant feature is the common, comprising 47.5 ha (117 acres) of secondary growth woodland to the south of the village.
 The common is criss-crossed by way-marked paths and contains eight veteran Spanish sweet chestnut trees (Castanea sativa), one having a girth of about 21 feet.
 They are estimated to date back to the 1600s and believed to be descended from specimens brought from Spain in the Middle Ages.
 Tradition has it they were planted "for the delight of Isabel of Castile".
 Isabel of Castile (1355–1392) was the first Duchess of York, the wife of Edmund Langley who lived in the nearby Royal Palace of Kings Langley.
 The common has several ponds, notably the Apostles Pond, which has twelve lime trees surrounding it and was once a monastery fishpond.

 The village cricket club has a green and pavilion on the northern edge of the common.
 Two Brewers Inn stands adjacent to the common.
 It was founded by Robert Waller as an ale house in 1799, originally the middle one of a row of three cottages.
 It eventually took over its neighbours to make a long frontage on the green.
 A modern hotel extension has been built to the rear.
 The pub acquired fame as the training quarters for many notable 19th-century prize-fighters such as Jem Mace, Thomas Sayers and Bob Fitzsimmons who sparred in the Club Room and took their runs round the nearby Chipperfield Common.
-Facilities in the village include two more pubs, a shop, post office, Kia and Land Rover dealerships, a delicatessen, an Indian restaurant and two garden centres.
+Facilities in the village include two more pubs, a shop, post office, car dealership, a delicatessen, a restaurant and two garden centres.

 Chipperfield has three churches: Church of England, Catholic and Baptist.
 It also has a primary school, St Pauls C of E, with strong ties to the church, which is located adjacent to the school.

-Next to the school is a village club called Blackwell's, and tennis courts owned by CTC.
+Next to the school are the cafe-bar (formerly village club) Blackwell's, and the tennis courts owned by Chipperfield Tennis Club.

 Every year, a pantomime is held in the Village Hall, which is organised by the Chipperfield Theatre Group.

 There is a lively range of musical activity in the village centred mainly on St Paul's Church, which boasts a fine three manual organ.
 The choir mounts several choral evensong services each year and a remarkable diversity of concerts, some with orchestra.
 The Festival of Lessons and Carols at Christmas is accompanied by organ and orchestra and attracts a packed church.
 Chipperfield Choral Society rehearses in the Village Hall and maintains a popular following at its concerts both at St Paul's and elsewhere, locally.
 The Cricket Club periodically hosts Jazz concerts.

 Chipperfield Corinthians FC football team play in the top division of the Herts County Senior League, with a reserve team in the Herts County Reserve and Development West League.

 In order to preserve its rural feeling the village has very little street lighting.